chriszhangusc/soundnode-redux/README.md

-# My React Redux Boilerplate Project
+# Redux Music Forked from: https://github.com/andrewngu/sound-redux

 Just rewriting the sound-redux project for learning and fun purposes.